abduces/abduces/README.md

 - 👋 Hi, I’m @abduces
-- 👀 I’m interested in Java
+- 👀 I’m interested in vLang
-- 🌱 I’m currently improving my Javascript and PHP knowledge
+- 🌱 I’m currently improving my knowledge in Java and CSharp
-- 📫 How to reach me N/A currently
+- 📫 How to reach me: abduces#9055